swimmingly/yodrew.github.io/_pages/format.md

 1. Mini-retreating behind schedule.
 See mini-retreat section above.
 2. Ending a retreat without transition days.
 See [*4-day retreat*](/format#4-day-retreat) above and [*protocol > post-retreat*](/protocol#post-retreat).
 3. Doing multiple 4-day retreats rather than quickly advancing to 8-day, medium, and long retreats.
 Very serious no-no, folks.
-See [*4-day retreat*](/format#4-day-retreat) above and [*hygiene > false capacity*](/hygiene#false-capacity), where I have understated the matter because it cannot be overstated.
+See [*4-day retreat*](/format#4-day-retreat) above and [*theory > false capacity*](/theory#false-capacity), where I have understated the matter because it cannot be overstated.
 4. I know I said three dangerous ways, but maybe there are more.
 And worse.
 Why find out?
 Stick to the tried and true.
 Be reckless about some other part of your life.
 The most amazing thing you ever do is bound to have rough edges if handled incorrectly.
 Don't pet pigs backwards, either.

 Ok, now you know, so you are safe.
 Back to the many wonders of hygienic darkroom retreating.